luke-h1/airbnb-clone/README.md

 * Fill out the `.env` file with your own values
 * to start the backend: `cd src/abb-server && npm run watch`.
 This will transpile Typescript down to common JS.
 Run `npm run dev` to start the backend server.

-### Running backend Migrations
+    ### Migrations

     * The backend contains 2 commands which are responsible for dealing with migrations.
     * The first one is responsible for generating a migration based on changes made to the `entities` folder. `typeorm migration:generate -n <NAME>`.
     * The second one is responsible for running the generated migrations. `typeorm migration:run`

 ### Frontend: